-This year, competing at the Oscars for the award for best documentary film is an incredible tale of bravery that rises from the rubble of the ongoing civil war in the Middle East.
-The film, City Of Ghosts, traces the journey of a bunch of men who have been working day and night from secret camps in Syria, Turkey and various parts of Europe, to bring out stories of war, oppression and destitution in the ISIS-occupied Syrian city of Raqqa, through their website, Raqqa Is Being Slaughtered Silently.
+City Of Ghosts is an incredible tale of bravery that rises from the rubble of the ongoing civil war in the Middle East.
+The documentary film traces the journey of a bunch of men who have been working day and night from secret camps in Syria, Turkey and various parts of Europe, to bring out stories of war, oppression and destitution in the ISIS-occupied Syrian city of Raqqa, through their website, Raqqa Is Being Slaughtered Silently.
 It is a life-threatening job.
 The men could get killed.
 Some of their colleagues have already been killed for the crime of indulging in hard-hitting journalism.

 City Of Ghosts is scripted, directed and partly filmed by Matthew Heineman, who stunned the world with Cartel Land (2016), a marvelous documentary on civilian struggle against drug cartels in Mexico.

 Heineman’s documentaries unfold like thriller-dramas, sleekly shot and cut, and narrated in a way that the audience hardly feel like they are watching a documentary, a medium generally thought to be bland.
 Reality attains a filmy quality in his works, with extensive narrative arcs.
 In Cartel Land, he pulls all stops to get the perfect footage; one can only watch in awe and wonder how he made it to the dangerous locations equipped with a camera, and got back unharmed.
 And so, with Heineman, the process of making the documentary becomes as edgy as the life of the film’s subjects.